Historical 1960s Photos of U.S. Soldiers in the Vietnam War

 While off duty, they did as all soldiers do.
-They joked with one another, wrote letters home, had their pinup girl posters, did a little drinking and card playing, read books and magazines and would have learned about each other as only soldiers in the heat of battle do.
+They joked with one another, wrote letters home, had their pinup girl posters, did a little drinking and card playing, and read books and magazines.
+They would have learned about each other as only soldiers in the heat of battle do.
 These young men would have laid down their lives to protect one another and often did.

 U.S. Soldiers in Vietnam Serving With My BrotherClick thumbnail to view full-size

 I am assuming that most of the pictures which follow this text revolve around the base camp or nearby places.
-There are photos of a dog which was probably much beloved by the soldiers who thought of their pets back home.
+There are photos of a dog that was probably much beloved by the soldiers who thought of their pets back home.

 The whir of helicopters coming and going would have been a constant factor.
-It is obvious that camouflage was used to disguise some of the equipment.
+Camouflage was used to disguise some of the equipment.
 Cattle are being herded in several of the photos.
 There are coils of barbed wire meant to protect our soldiers from enemies.
-Judging from all the shirtless young soldiers in these and other photos it was obviously hot and humid much of the time.
+Judging from all the shirtless young soldiers in these and other photos, it was hot and humid much of the time.

 I Assume That These Were Probably Base Camp Photos in VietnamClick thumbnail to view full-size

-I wish I could ask my brother about the location of these photos obviously snapped while riding in a helicopter.
-Like so many war veterans other than recommending that book to read he did not talk much about his experiences while in Vietnam and of course he died at so young an age.
+I wish I could ask my brother about the location of these photos, obviously snapped while riding in a helicopter.
+Similar to other war veterans, he did not talk much about his experiences while in Vietnam, and of course, he died at so young an age.

 Perhaps some readers of this post will recognize some of these places?

 Photos Taken From The Air During The Vietnam WarClick thumbnail to view full-size